typesanitizer/ozil/Readme.md

   - TODO: insert GIF
 - [ ] Simple but flexible configuration with hot-reloading by default.
   - TODO: insert GIF
-- [ ] Option to highlight information for later use.
-  - TODO: insert GIF

 ## Platforms